PostgREST/postgrest/api.rst

 Once again, this restricts the roles included to certain characters but does not filter the films in any way.
 Films without any of those characters would be included along with empty character lists.

-An ``or`` filter  can also be used for a similar operation:
+An ``or`` filter  can be used for a similar operation:

 .. code-block:: http

   GET /films?select=*,roles(*)&roles.or=(character.eq.Gummo,character.eq.Zeppo) HTTP/1.1

-Limit and offset operations are also possible:
+Limit and offset operations are possible:

 .. code-block:: http

   GET /films?select=*,actors(*)&actors.limit=10&actors.offset=2 HTTP/1.1

-You can also alias the embedded resources and apply filters on the aliases:
+Embedded resources can be aliased and filters can be applied on these aliases:

 .. code-block:: http